Huge news from Mobile Commerce Daily:

-Finally, you might also enjoy some of our past coverage of the social, local, mobile web and what it means for your business, including:
+Finally, you might also enjoy some of our past coverage of the mobile, local, social web and how to make it work for your business, including:

 - What Your Customers Expect from Mobile and E-commerce in 2014